 You’ve probably heard that probiotics are a great way to boost your gut health.
 And indeed, they are!
 But how do you find the right probiotic for you?
 Where do you look?
 Which products are good and which are not?

-Here’s an outline of what you need to look for when choosing the best probiotic supplement.
+Here’s an outline of what you need to look for when choosing the best probiotic supplement for you.

-First of all, you should check off these 5 questions.
+First of all, you should check off these five questions:

 1. Will the Bacteria in the Probiotic Reach Your Gut?

 A good probiotic should be designed in a way that allows the bacteria to survive the harsh acidic environment of your stomach.
-This means the bacteria have a better chance of arriving at your intestines ready to establish themselves and do their work.
+This means that the bacteria have a better chance of arriving at your intestines, ready to establish themselves and do their work.

 2. How Many Billion CFUS of Bacteria Do I Need?

 CFU stands for “colony-forming unit.”
 This is the amount of live and active bacteria contained in each dose.
 Generally speaking, the higher the CFU count, the more effective the probiotic.
 However, not all products will state how many CFUs they contain, which can be a sign that the actual count is very low.

 A good probiotic supplement should contain at least 10 billion CFUs for it to be effective or at least 5 billion CFUs for children.